sanchit3103/image_processing/mean_and_median_filter/README.md

 # Image enhancement using Mean and Median Filter

 <p align="justify">
-The noise grayscale image shown below is enhanced through application of mean and median filters.
+The noisy grayscale image shown below is enhanced through application of mean and median filters.
 </p>

 <p align="center">